Creative Visualization & Imagination

-Creative visualization is basically using your imagination in a deliberate and structured way, with the goal of creating what you want in life.
+Creative visualization uses your imagination in a deliberate and structured way, intending to create what you want in life.

-Creative visualization is used by athletes, businessmen, motivational speakers, acrobatic pilots, astronauts and even actors.
+Creative visualization is used by athletes, business people, motivational speakers, acrobatic pilots, astronauts and even actors.
 Creative visualization can be a powerful tool to assist in the achievement of your specific goals or outcomes.
 By visualizing the desired result in your mind, you create a motivated action in your body.

 Fantasy or Reality

-You see, seeing is receiving, if you can see what you want to happen in your “mind’s eye”, chances are, you’re more likely to receive it.
-Your brain registers everything that happens to you; it stores that information in your memory cells, and recalls it when it is needed- consciously and subconsciously.
-It doesn’t distinguish between what is reality of fantasy.
+You see, seeing is receiving.
+If you can see what you want to happen in your “mind’s eye”, chances are, you’re more likely to receive it.
+Your brain registers everything that happens to you; it stores that information in your memory cells and recalls it when needed- consciously and subconsciously.
+It doesn’t distinguish between what is real or what is fantasy.

 Thoughts become things!
-Whatever idea or thought you accept as true will control you, whether it’s good or bad, true or false, the moment you accept it and believe it, it becomes part of your belief system.
+Whatever idea or thought you accept as true will control you, whether it’s good or bad, true or false.
+The moment you receive it and believe it, it becomes part of your belief system.

-It stands to reason then; there is incredible power in the visualization process if we’ll use it to our benefit.
+It stands to reason then; there is incredible power in the visualization process if we use it to our benefit.

 Visual Motor Rehearsal

-The Visualization process used by NASA on their Apollo Program was later adapted by Denis Waitley for the Olympic program; it is called VMR (Visual Motor Rehearsal).
-Olympic athletes ran their specific event –but only in their mind.
-They visualized how they looked and felt when they were actually participating in their event.
+Denis Waitley later adapted the Visualization process used by NASA on their Apollo Program for the Olympic program called VMR (Visual Motor Rehearsal).
+Olympic athletes ran their specific event –but only in their minds.
+They visualized how they looked and felt when they were participating in their event.

-This proved that the mind can’t tell the difference between whether you’re really doing something and whether it’s just in the mind.
-Dr. Waitley says, “If you’ve been there in the mind you’ll go there in the body.
+This rehearsal proved that the mind couldn’t distinguish between whether you’re really doing something and whether it’s just in your mind.
+So Dr Waitley says, “If you’ve been there in mind, you’ll go there in the body.

-Whether visualization is used to enhance performance, practice difficult dance moves or simply help in the achievement of your goals, Creative visualization is a powerful tool for the achievement of your goals.
+Whether visualization is used to enhance performance, practice complex dance moves, or help achieve your goals, Creative visualization is a powerful tool for reaching your goals.